Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 A user searched for Google Authenticator and downloaded a malicious application masquerading as legitimate Google Authenticator software.
 After execution, the compromised workstation began communicating with attacker-controlled infrastructure.

-A packet capture (PCAP) containing the associated network activity was analyzed to identify:
+A packet capture (PCAP) containing the associated network activity was analyzed using Wireshark and Suricata to identify malicious activity, attacker infrastructure, and indicators of compromise (IOCs).

-- Malware download activity
-- Malicious network communications
-- Command-and-control (C2) infrastructure
-- PowerShell-based payload delivery
-- Suspicious executable downloads
-- Indicators of Compromise (IOCs)

-## Tools Used

-- Wireshark
-- Suricata IDS
-- VirusTotal
-- MITRE ATT&CK

 ---

 ## Incident Scenario

-A user searched for Google Authenticator and downloaded a malicious application disguised as Google Authenticator software.
-After execution, the infected workstation communicated with external attacker-controlled infrastructure.
+After execution of the malicious Google Authenticator application, the infected workstation generated suspicious network activity.

-The investigation focused on:

-- Network conversations
-- Suspicious IP addresses
+The SOC analyst investigated:

+- Malicious network communications
-- DNS activity
+- DNS and HTTP activity
-- HTTP traffic
-- TLS certificates
+- Suspicious external infrastructure
-- Malware downloads
+- Malware and executable downloads
 - PowerShell payload delivery
-- Command-and-control activity
+- TLS certificate information
+- Indicators of Compromise (IOCs)

 ---